-AIM is one of the world's most successful markets for fast growing, innovative and ambitious companies that require capital to reach their full potential.
-When the London Stock Exchange launched AIM in 1995, it contained just 10 companies with a combined market value of £82.2 million.
-Over 870 companies are now listed on AIM with a combined market value exceeding £96 billion and its companies trade in more than 80 countries and operate across 40 different sectors.
-Companies on AIM now collectively employ almost 390,000 people, an increase of 76% over the last five years.
+AIM, which had its 25th birthday this year, is one of the world's most successful markets for fast growing, innovative and ambitious companies that require capital to reach their full potential.
+When the London Stock Exchange launched AIM in 1995, it contained just 10 companies with a combined market value of £82.2 million1.
+Over 830 companies are now listed on AIM with a combined market value exceeding £90.0 billion and its companies trade in more than 70 countries and operate across 57 different sectors1.
+In 2019 companies on AIM collectively supported over 430,000 jobs2.

 As well as being a good place for smaller companies to gain access to funding to help them grow, AIM remains one of the best places for growing businesses to become listed public companies.
-It's also worth noting that over the years, AIM companies have made a significant contribution to the UK economy in terms of job creation, tax revenue and gross domestic product growth.
+Over the years, AIM companies have made a significant contribution to the UK economy in terms of job creation, tax revenue and gross domestic product growth.
 What is often overlooked within AIM is the diversity of companies and sectors that exist on the market, particularly its exposure to software, technology and healthcare.
-Research has shown that, over time, smaller companies can significantly outperform larger companies in terms of shareholder returns.
-It is however worth noting that investments in smaller companies can fall or rise in value more sharply than shares in larger, more established companies, something that has been apparent in the more volatile market conditions that we have seen in the past year.
+Research has shown that, over time, smaller companies can significantly outperform larger companies in terms of shareholder returns3.
+It is, however, worth noting that investments in smaller companies can fall or rise in value more sharply than shares in larger, more established companies, something that has been apparent in the more volatile market conditions that we have seen this year.